• Skip to main content

 Sitting tenants do not have to co-operate with the selling process.
 Tenants do not necessarily have to allow valuers, surveyors, estate agents or potential buyers into the property.
 Even if there is a clause in the tenancy which allows this they do not have to give access to your property at any time or without advance notice.

-Selling your Buy-to-Let with Tenants in Situ
+Selling your Buy-to-Let Portfolio with Tenants in Situ

-You can sell your buy to let with sitting tenants and it does offer some advantages: You will keep earning rent right up until completion day.
+You can sell your buy-to-let with sitting tenants, and it does offer some advantages: You will keep earning rent right up until completion day.
 The buyer will have a ready-made rental income.
 Your tenants may not have to move out, nor be affected at all.

-Do I Have to Tell my Tenants I am Selling?
+Do I Have to Tell My Tenants I am Selling?

 Can I Evict my Tenants to Sell my Buy-to-Let?